 - Talk with other students about what they think needs to be done to make your school more peaceful.
 Work with others toward this goal using skills learned in Stand Up!

 - Use the power of a smile!
-Smile and even say hello to lots of different people so that they know you are acknowledging them.
+Smile and even say hello to lots of different people who might be receptive to this attempt to engage and acknowledge them.

 - Offer to help out neighbors who find physical tasks challenging by walking their dog, shoveling snow, or taking out their garbage.